 The Pro Musica of Washington Adventist University was established in 1962 by the late Paul Hill, founding director of the acclaimed Paul Hill Chorale, later known as the Master Chorale of Washington.
-The Pro Musica still draws its membership largely from the student body and the alumni of the University and for the last 17 years has been under the direction of James Bingham.
+The Pro Musica still draws its membership largely from the student body and the alumni of the University.
 This approximately 24 member auditioned choir performs both sacred and secular advanced choral repertoire and all of its student members receive a scholarship.

 COLUMBIA COLLEGIATE CHORALE of Washington Adventist University: